Early Assurance Programs-FAQs

 Do I have to take the labs associated with the Biology or Chemistry courses?

-Prior to matriculation, you are required to take two semesters of lab in biology and/or chemistry.
+Prior to matriculation, you are required to complete a year of lab in biology and/or chemistry.

 I took a year of college Biology or Chemistry during the summer at another institution.
 Is that acceptable?

 We do not require that you complete the college Biology or Chemistry courses at your undergraduate institution.
 However, you should take these courses at an institution that is an accredited four-year college of similar quality to your undergraduate institution.
 If you plan to take required course work at another institution, you must receive approval from the leadership team.
 Furthermore, it is important that you consider courses that will provide you with the requisite background for medical school courses such as Biochemistry, Genetics, Molecular Biology, Pharmacology, Cell Biology, Physiology, Microbiology, Immunobiology, etc.